-Huge thanks to everyone who came to my Street Photography talk at the Ballarat Mechanics Institute, saw a fabulous collection of vintage cameras by collector Roger Burrows and just launched the Max Harris Photographic Collection.
+Huge thanks to everyone who came to my Street Photography talk at the Ballarat Mechanics Institute, we also saw a fabulous collection of vintage cameras by collector Roger Burrows and Max Harris Photographic Collection.

 Liberty or Liability?